How long should dental implants last?

 If cared for properly, your dental implants can last a lifetime.
 Their durability is one of the many reasons we recommend dental implants to patients who are candidates for the procedure.
-While dental implants may need periodic adjustments, they are long-term, cost effective solutions for many patients.
+While implants may need periodic adjustments, they are long-term, cost-effective solutions for many patients.

 How can I make my dental implants last longer?

 While the foundation of your dental implant is extremely durable, there are some factors that will impact the lifespan of your implant and your overall dental health.